 When this critical effect is selected have the GM draw a card.
-The GM should then look up the injurious effect for the card on the table below and apply to it to the target.
+The GM should then look up the injurious effect for the card on the Lingering Injury table and apply to it to the target (see page 33).
 This table is an abbreviated version of the full tables in the core Shadows Over Sol game.
 Depending on the nature of the attack and the surrounding environment, some results may require a bit of creative interpretation.
 Use common sense.

-Unless specified otherwise, all effects applied below are special Lingering Injury consequences that have a severity and duration as described in the text.
+Unless specified otherwise, all effects applied below are special Lingering Injury consequences with a severity and duration as described in the text.
 Many durations last until regrowth therapy or until surgery is performed.
 This is beyond the scope of the included scenario.